 \section{Discussion}

-We have focused on a narrow slice of Reinforcement Teaching: meta-learning curricula in RL and the global step-size of an adaptive optimizer.
-There are many other meta-learning problems that can be formulated using Reinforcement Teaching, such as learning to learn online.
-We also did not explore other RL methods, such as model-based RL or distributional RL.
-In particular, hierarchical meta-learning through hierarchical reinforcement learning would be an interesting exploration of meta-learning's limits.
+Our experiments have focused on a narrow slice of Reinforcement Teaching: meta-learning curricula for a reinforcement learner and the step-size of an optimizer for a supervised learner.
+However, several other meta-learning problems can be formulated using Reinforcement Teaching, such as learning to explore.

-The main limitation of Reinforcement Teaching is the limitation of current reinforcement learning algorithms.
-In designing the reward function, we chose to use an episodic formulation because RL algorithms currently struggle in the continuing setting with average reward \citep{wan21_learn}.
-Another limitation of the reinforcement learning approach to meta-learning is that the number of actions cannot be too large, such as directly parameterizing an entire neural network.
-While we have developed the Parameter Embedder to learn indirectly from parameters, an important extension of Reinforcement Teaching would be to learn to represent actions in parameter space.
-We also made the assumption that the size of the inputs and outputs are the same for all agents observed by the teacher.
-This is not a limitation and can be avoided by using environment-specific adapters that map inputs and outputs to a shared embedding size.
+The main limitation of Reinforcement Teaching is the limitation of current RL algorithms.
+In designing the reward function, we used an episodic formulation because RL algorithms currently struggle in the continuing setting.
+Another limitation of the RL approach is that the dimensionality of the teacher's action space cannot be too large, such as directly parameterizing an entire neural network.
+While we have developed the parametric-behavior embedder to learn indirectly from parameters, an important extension of Reinforcement Teaching would be to learn to represent actions in parameter space.

-In this paper, we presented Reinforcement Teaching: a general formulation for meta-learning using reinforcement learning.
-To facilitate learning in the teacher's MDP, we introduced the Parameter Embedder that learns a representation of the student's parameters.
+In this paper, we presented Reinforcement Teaching: a general formulation for meta-learning using RL.
+To facilitate learning in the teacher's MDP, we introduced the parametric-behavior embedder that learns a representation of the student's parameters from behavior.
 For credit assignment, we shaped the reward with learning progress.
-We demonstrated the generality of reinforcement teaching across several meta-learning problems in reinforcement learning and supervised learning.
-While reinforcement learning as a method for meta-learning has certain limitations, Reinforcement Teaching provides a unifying framework for the meta-learning problem formulation.
-As reinforcement learning algorithms improve, however, the set of meta-learning problems solvable by Reinforcement Teaching will continue to increase.
+We demonstrated the generality of Reinforcement Teaching across several meta-learning problems in RL and supervised learning.
+While an RL approach to meta-learning has certain limitations, Reinforcement Teaching provides a unifying framework that will continue to scale as RL algorithms improve.